cydonian-monk/KSP-DiRT/README.md

 * GalaxyTex_PositiveZ

 ### Kerbals
 These are listed as: "Texture name (Normal Map) - Short description."
-(Note - I've not checked these in 1.5.* just yet.
-I will update this readme later if they're different.)
-* me_suit_difuse_orange (kerbalMainNRM) - Making History suit.
+* kerbalHead (?) - Male kerbal head.
+* kerbalGirl_06_BaseColor (?) - Female kerbal head.
+* whiteSuite_diffuse (orangeSuite_normal) - The new 1.5 EVA suit texture.
 This is used for both the helmet and body.
-* me_suit_difuse_blue (kerbalMainNRM) - Making History  Suit.
+* orangeSuite_diffuse (orangeSuite_normal) - The new 1.5 orange IVA suit.
 This is used for both the helmet and body.
+* paleBlueSuite_diffuse (orangeSuite_normal) - The new 1.5 blue IVA suit.
+This is used for both the helmet and body.
+* EVAjetpack (EVAjetpackNRM) - EVA jetpack texture.
+* jetpack (EVAjetpackNRM) - Not sure what this is.
+A new 1.5.x EVA pack?
+The in-game model still uses the old texture name (EVAjetpack), just with a different mapping.
+* me_suit_difuse_orange (kerbalMainNRM) - Making History suit texture.
+This is used for both the helmet and body.
+* me_suit_difuse_blue (kerbalMainNRM) - Making History suit texture.
+This is used for both the helmet and body.
-* EVAjetpackscondary (EVAjetpacksecondary_N) - Making History  jetpack.
+* EVAjetpackscondary (EVAjetpacksecondary_N) - Making History  jetpack texture.
 * EVALight (?) - Making History helmet light.
-* kerbalHead
+* backpack_Diff (backpack_NM) - Parachute.
-* kerbalGirl_06_BaseColor (?) - Female kerbal head.
+* edHarris_body (?) - Gene Kerman's body.
-* kerbalMain (kerbalMainNRM) -
+* edHarris_head (?) - Gene Kerman's head.
-* EVAjetpack (EVAjetpackNRM) - Original jetpack.
+* headSet01 (?) - Gene Kerman's headset.
-* EVAhelmet (kerbalHelmetNRM) - Original EVA helmet.
-* kerbalHelmetGrey (kerbalHelmetGreyNRM) - Original IVA helmet.
+* wernerVonKerman_body02 (?) - Wernher von Kerman's (second?) body.
+* wernerVonKerman_head (?) - Wernher von Kerman's head.
+* wernerVonKerman_glasses (?) - Wernher von Kerman's spectacles.

 General Comments